levakin/analytics-software-engineer-assignment/README.md

 # Test assignment for Analytics Software Engineer position

-This repo contains Github event data for 1 hour.
+This repo contains GitHub event data for 1 hour.

 Please write a CLI application that outputs: